FredsephT32/Fritzfirst-Capstone/README.md

 # LeMorsels

-> This is my final project of module 1 in Microverse, the approach was put in practice all the skills we got through our first module, such as Set up linters, Git and the Github Flow, Flexbox and Grid, HTML/CSS and JS best practices to recreate a webpage from scratch using visual content/guidelines.
+> This is my capstone project of module 1 in Microverse, the approach for this project is to put in practice all the skills we got through our first module, such as Set up linters, Git and the Github Flow, Flexbox and Grid, HTML/CSS and JS best practices to recreate a webpage from scratch using visual content/guidelines.

 ## Built With